I finished erecting the rest of my wigwams for the legume bed, it might be a little cramped

 On the germination front, the parsley, runner beans, french climbing beans and the borlotti beans have begun to germinate.

-The poor collard doves were worried endlessly as the girls joined me in the garden today for quite long periods.
+quite long periods.
 My eldest also found another broken egg in the grass, it must have fallen during the night as I only saw one when investigated this morning after she left the nest when I entered the garden.
 Hopefully it will still be in the nest tomorrow morning.

 This lovely iris was blooming, it is one of a few plants that have survived the garden's makeover.
 Now that all the heavy digging and weeding is practically over some of missed tubers since last summer have begun to reemerge but this year is the first year any have flowered.
 I'm quite pleased as I thought they were long gone.